 Helpfully, there’s a fluffy dead cat type windshield supplied in the box with the ZV-1.
-This can be popped onto the built-in mic whenever it’s needed to cut down wind noise.
+This can be popped into the hotshoe to cover the built-in mic whenever it’s needed to cut down wind noise.

 The third option is to connect an external mic via an adapter in the multi-interface hotshoe.
 This could be a professional-level XLR mic.

-In another move to attracted vloggers, the ZV-1’s 3-inch screen is mounted on a vari-angle hinge that allows it to be viewed from in front of the camera.
-This paired with the Real-time Eye AF and 4K video capability could be a winning combination.
+In another move to attract vloggers, the ZV-1’s 3-inch screen is mounted on a vari-angle hinge that allows it to be viewed from in front of the camera.
+This, paired with the Real-time Eye AF and 4K video capability, could be a winning combination.

 Experienced videographers will be pleased to learn that the ZV-1 has both Log and Gamma control modes to enable it to produce footage that’s more suited to grading.